dmvieira/driftage/doc/index.rst

 .. image:: images/driftage_nobackground.png
    :width: 400

-Diftage is a modular multi-agent framework to detect concept drifts from streaming data.
+Diftage is a modular multi-agent framework to detect concept drifts from batch or streaming data.

 ----